 Anthony eventually departed Criteria Recording Studios to shift his focus towards game audio.
 He went on to complete a Wwise Implementation course with the School of Video Game Audio and was named the "Featured Graduate" for his course studies completed in 2021.

-Shortly after completing his studies, Anthony worked as a Dialogue Editor for the Formosa Group's Interactive department where he contributed to critically-acclaimed AAA game franchises such as "Call of Duty", "League of Legends", "Genshin Impact", and "New World" amongst many others.
+Shortly after completing his studies, Anthony worked as a Dialogue Editor for the Formosa Group's Interactive department where he contributed to critically-acclaimed AAA game franchises such as "Call of Duty", "League of Legends", "Forspoken", "Genshin Impact", "FIFA 23", "EA Sports FC 24", "Microsoft Flight Simulator" and "New World" amongst many others.

 - Rod Wave

 - Tay Money

 - Paradise Grills